GraphEngineering/legacy-typescript-tooling/README.md

 of NPM scripts in one gigantic `package.json` isn't so great.

 Luckily, [Lerna](https://github.com/lerna/lerna) allows you to execute NPM Scripts from any package without leaving the project root.
-Let's you want to use [Parcel](https://parceljs.org/) to build deployable bundles for a `ui` package.
+Let's say you want to use [Parcel](https://parceljs.org/) to build deployable bundles for a `ui` package.
 You can add the build script in `packages/ui/package.json`...

 ```json
 // `packages/ui/package.json`